top of page

 Conclusion & References

-Winged scapula can result from various causes, including:
+Winged scapula can arise from several underlying factors, including:

-• Nerve damage: Injury to the long thoracic nerve, which innervates the serratus anterior muscle, can lead to a winged scapula (3).
-Similarly, injury to the spinal accessory or dorsal scapular nerve can result in trapezius or rhomboid paralysis, respectively (14).
+• Nerve Damage – Injury to the long thoracic nerve, which controls the serratus anterior muscle, is a primary cause of scapular winging (3).
+Damage to the spinal accessory nerve can result in trapezius paralysis, while dorsal scapular nerve dysfunction may lead to rhomboid muscle paralysis (14).

-• Traumatic causes: Physical trauma to the shoulder or upper back region can damage nerves or muscles, leading to scapular winging (14).
+• Trauma – Direct physical trauma to the shoulder or upper back can impair nerves or muscles, contributing to scapular instability and winging (14).

-• Iatrogenic causes: Surgical procedures or other medical interventions can inadvertently damage nerves or muscles, contributing to winged scapula (14).
+• Iatrogenic Causes – Surgical procedures or other medical interventions may inadvertently injure nerves or muscles, increasing the risk of scapular winging (14).

-• Idiopathic causes: In some cases, the cause of winged scapula may be unknown (14).
+• Idiopathic Causes – In some cases, the exact cause remains unknown (14).

 Clinical Anatomy, Neurology, and Biomechanics of Scapular Winging